-- Close the browser from your applications screen or by rebooting your phone for the setting to take effect.
+- Close the browser from your applications screen or reboot your phone for the setting to take effect.

-Once done with these leak prevention steps, please make sure to do another WebRTC IP leak test to compare the results.
+Perform another WebRTC IP leak test after these steps to compare the results.

-To put it simply, a DNS query is a request to translate a server name to an IP address, which is a numerical representation of a domain.
-If you don’t use a VPN, your browsing requests are going through your ISP’s DNS servers, which means that your actions online are being recorded.
-When connected to a VPN, your internet traffic is redirected to encrypted DNS servers assigned by your VPN provider.
+A DNS query translates a server name to an IP address, a numerical version of a domain.
+If you don’t use a VPN, your browsing requests go through your ISP’s DNS servers.
+When connected to a VPN, it redirects traffic to its DNS servers.

 Usually, DNS servers are changed automatically upon connecting to a VPN server.
-But if it fails to set correctly, a DNS leak can occur.
+But if it fails to switch correctly, a DNS leak can occur.

-For the best DNS leak test, you might want to check dnsleaktest.com.
-If you are connected to a VPN server, and the test doesn’t display the DNS servers of your actual ISP, your traffic is secure.
-But, if the displayed IP address and location match your actual ones, most probably, your VPN service is not working correctly.
+Perform a DNS leak test to see if everything works as intended.
+If you use a VPN, the test should not show the DNS servers of your ISP.
+If the displayed IP address and location match your actual ones, your VPN service is not working correctly.